JasonYG/capital-one-technical-assessment/README.md

 (See supported_languages.csv as an example)

+Note that in languages that DO NOT have a way to create single or multi line comments, like in HTML, you may leave the parameter empty.

+e.g. `.html,,<!--,-->

 # Assumptions
 1. Source code files have the appropriate file extension (e.g. Python files have the .py extension)
 2. The programming language has a unique way to create single line and multi-line comments (e.g. '//' is the only way to define a single-line comment in Java, '/\*' and '\*/' is the only way to define a multi-line comment in Java)